TeamProject-DataVisualization/Team-project---The-Bitcoin/README.md

 ![image15](https://user-images.githubusercontent.com/32077698/33459979-053b2496-d5e1-11e7-87ca-2fc2bde1be66.png)

 NVT helps to determine, if a price hike is a bubble or not.
-So lets see the graph showing NVT ratio to test the Bitcoin's market in October 2017, when the network valuation for bitcoin dropped from $81b to $49b.
+So lets see the graph taken from **woobull.com** showing NVT ratio to test the Bitcoin's market in October 2017, when the network valuation for bitcoin dropped from $81b to $49b.
 The NVT ratio is within the normal bounds which indicates a price consolidation and not a price crash.
 Hence, the transaction value flowing through bitcoin's network is healthy and not a bubble.

 ![image16](https://user-images.githubusercontent.com/32077698/33459980-0559515a-d5e1-11e7-997a-5d18275bb98d.png)